 A 3-minute thesis, or 3MT®, is a skill development activity that challenges graduate students to explain their research project to a non-specialist audience in just three minutes.
 Besides the time limitation, students are also limited to a single static PowerPoint slide with no additional electronic media or props.
 Participating in a 3MT® competition comes with various benefits.
 The competition cultivates students’ academic, presentation, and research communication skills.
 Additionally, students increase their capability to communicate their research to a non-specialized audience.
-Due to the pandemic, this year’s competition will be virtual.
-Students will submit a prerecorded 3MT video.
+This year’s event will be live and in person with preliminary and final rounds in the Student Center Theater.
 The UH 3MT® competitor’s guide and 3MT® Examples are available to assist you in preparing for the 3MT competition.

-- The graduate student applicant should have research experience, the ability to communicate their research to a lay audience and should be a registered graduate student (masters or doctoral level) in good academic standing.
+- The graduate student applicant should have research experience and results, the ability to communicate their research to a lay audience and should be a registered graduate student (masters or doctoral level) in good academic standing.

 - If you have any questions, please contact email@example.com